11 March 2020

 Primary Ethics is the single approved provider of special education in ethics (SEE) to NSW Department of Education public schools.

 While our primary focus is primary schools, we’ve fielded many requests over the years from high school principals, parents and students themselves, who have sought a secular alternative to Special Religious Education that helps young people to make sense of the world.
-Requests also came from former minister and shadow In those early years, it was not possible for us to act on those requests.
+In those early years, it was not possible for us to act on those requests.

-2020 will mark the 10th anniversary of Primary Ethics’ establishment, and we’re pleased that next year we will be able to offer high school communities the opportunity to participate in a pilot ethics program for year 7 students.
+2020 will mark the 10th anniversary of Primary Ethics and we’re pleased that in 2021 we will be able to offer high school communities the opportunity to participate in a pilot ethics program for year 7 students.

 An ethics program for year 7 students will:

 - support students to develop skills in critical thinking, respectful discussion and ethical reasoning – skills which are transferable to the key learning areas of the secondary curriculum

 - support students in making the transition from primary to secondary school,